(previously known as Acidalia optivata)

 The pupa is initially greenish, but becomes brown as it matures.

-This adult moth has brown wings with dark zigzag markings, and sometimes with a black dot near the centre of each wing.
+This adult moth has pale brown wings with vague dark zigzag markings, sometimes with a black dot near the centre of each wing, and with a black dot on the margin at the end of each vein.
 The wingspan is about 2.5 cms.

 The eggs are oval with a ribbed and minutely pitted surface.
 The eggs are laid in strings.
 Initially they are white, and acquire pink spots as they develop.
 They darken as hatching approaches.